sarthakeddy/Online-Shopping-Management-System/README.md

 How to Run:-
 Password to enter into the project- sarthak

-Put all the source file in a directory and run- g++ oops.cpp
+Put all the source file in a directory and run- g++ shop.cpp